farmera/sare_grant/study_results_drones.md

 __Figure 7__ demonstrates the subtle difference that may be revealed when using an alternative vegetation index at a different point in the growth season.
 Two groups of nine images are displayed, the top group is NDVI, the bottom is GNDVI.
-Compared with NDVI, GNDVI shows lower correlation with the final yield data overall but may be better suited at certain times in the season.
-As indicated by the leftmost column, use of the green band in sparsely vegetated sections decreased the sensitivity of GNDVI while more dense sections later in the season (right-most column) tended to benefit by dampening some of the saturation that NDVI produced later in the year.
+Compared with NDVI, GNDVI shows lower correlation with yield data overall but may be better suited at certain times in the season.
+As indicated by the leftmost column, use of the green band in sparsely vegetated sections decreases sensitivity of GNDVI while denser sections later in season (right-most column) tend to benefit by dampening some of the saturation that NDVI produced later in the year.